Listen to an audio file of this tool.

-Yet, we all face challenges in establishing routines.
+Yet, anyone can face challenges in establishing routines.
 “Seriously Mom, a bedtime?
-Why can’t I just to go to bed when I want like everybody else?” might be a phrase you’ve heard uttered.
-Whether it’s going to bed at night or getting ready for school in the morning, our children/teens may engage us in power struggles when they have other goals in mind.
+Why can’t I just go to bed when I want like everybody else?” might be a phrase you’ve heard uttered.
+Whether it’s going to bed at night or getting ready for school in the morning, your child/teen may engage you in power struggles when they have other goals in mind.
 Using the steps below can help navigate this struggle with skill.

 The key to many parenting challenges, like establishing routines, is finding ways to communicate so that both your needs and your child’s/teen’s needs are met.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.